 Quizzes: There will be a 20 minute quiz almost every week.
-The Mersenne twister random number generator will be used to determine exact quiz dates.
 The two lowest quiz scores will be dropped and will not count toward the final grade.
 There will be no make-ups, so a missed quiz will receive a score of zero.
 Solutions to the quiz problems will be made available on Blackboard.